The median ROI for a student chatbot is 280% at 12 months

 The ignored opportunity cost

 Standard ROI calculations do not value time recovered.
-If your admissions team spends 15 hours a week answering repetitive questions (72% of prospect questions are automatable), those 15 hours redeployed to personalised applicant support increase the application-to-enrolment conversion rate.
+If your admissions team spends 15 hours a week answering repetitive questions (72% of prospect questions are automatable), those 15 hours redeployed to personalized applicant support increase the application-to-enrollment conversion rate.
 That effect is real but absent from the 280% figure.

 The learning curve